You’ve got a client stuck in the same loop. They know what they want to change, but the conversation alone isn’t breaking them out of it.

 How Often Should I Use Coaching Exercises With Clients?

 Use them intentionally, not by default.
-Many coaches assign one exercise every few sessions or at milestones.
-Let goals and client capacity guide cadence, and debrief before adding more.
+Many coaches assign one exercise every few sessions or at natural milestones in the coaching relationship.
+Let your client’s goals and capacity guide the cadence.
+Always debrief an exercise before adding more.

 What If My Client Resists Doing Exercises?